Software is infrastructure: failures, successes, costs, and the case for formal verification: Introduction

 Programs are text: humans {\em write} them and {\em read} them.
 Buildings, elevators, bridges, cars, air-planes, \ldots instead are physical objects: humans {\em build} them.
 The words {\em soft}ware and {\em hard}ware suggest this difference.
 A consequence is that the validation of programs differs from the validation of other engineering artefacts.

 Concrete artefacts are validated via the laws of physics.
-A wall, once {\em built}, it is {\em de facto} run by physics, and it is sufficient to test that it withstands specific forces to ensure it operates as intended~\cite[Chapter 11]{structuralconcrete2019}.
+A wall, once {\em built}, is {\em de facto} ran by physics, and it is sufficient to test that it withstands specific forces to ensure it operates as intended~\cite[Chapter 11]{structuralconcrete2019}.
+In fact, at design time, i.e. prior to building the artefact, these forces are usually modelled and accounted for, so the final artefact usually withstands them (i.e. is correct) by design.

-Programs, once {\em written}, requires being run by a computer.
+Programs, once {\em written}, require being run by a computer.
 Running a program, though, may be impossible prior to deployment, and validation, more often than not, is based on tests, which are also software, i.e. they can contain bugs.
 Moreover tests may not find bugs.
-A recent case is a bug found in \href{https://en.wikipedia.org/wiki/Amazon\_DynamoDB}{DynamoDB} that ``passed unnoticed through extensive design reviews, code reviews, and testing'' \cite{10.1145/2699417}.
-The limitations of testing are pointed out by private and public entities alike: practitioners at Amazon have remarked in \cite{10.1145/2699417} that ``Formal methods find bugs in system designs that cannot be found through any other technique we know of'', and a report by the White House \cite{whitehousepaper} states that `` testing is a necessary but insufficient step in the development process to fully reduce vulnerabilities at scale.''
+A recent case is a bug found in \href{https://en.wikipedia.org/wiki/Amazon\_DynamoDB}{DynamoDB} that ``passed unnoticed through extensive design reviews, code reviews, and testing'' \cite{Newcombe2015}.
+The limitations of testing are pointed out by private and public entities alike: practitioners at Amazon have remarked in \cite{Newcombe2015} that ``\Formalmethods find bugs in system designs that cannot be found through any other technique we know of'', and a report by the White House \cite{whitehousepaper} states that ``testing is a necessary but insufficient step in the development process to fully reduce vulnerabilities at scale.''

 At times it is necessary to understand the behaviour of a program, i.e. what it will do when ran, by only reading it. \begin{example} Consider the BASH command line \mintinline{bash}{'rm -rf ~'}.
-We strongly discourage the reader from running this command to understand what it does.
-Instead, we suggest the reader to study the documentation of the program \mintinline{bash}{'rm'}.\footnote{\url{https://linux.die.net/man/1/rm}} A similar argument holds for the command line \mintinline{bash}{'sudo dd if=/dev/zero of=/dev/sd* bs=1M'}. \end{example}
+We advise the reader against running this command to understand what it does.
+Instead, we suggest the reader to study the documentation of the program \mintinline{bash}{'rm'} \cite{rmmanpage}.
+A similar argument holds for the command line \mintinline{bash}{'sudo dd if=/dev/zero of=/dev/sd* bs=1M'}. \end{example}

 The necessity to understand what programs do before running them motivates the research in {\em program analysis}.
-Roughly speaking, program analysis lets us prove properties of program behaviours by associating their texts to mathematically defined semantics, and via deductive reasoning on these.
+Roughly speaking, program analysis lets us prove properties of program behaviours by associating programs (i.e. texts) to mathematically defined semantics, and by using deductive reasoning on these semantics.